Renaissance Center: General Motors ownership

 In July 2010, Blue Cross Blue Shield of Michigan announced plans to lease 435245 sqft of Tower 500 and Tower 600 and relocate 3,000 of its employees from its building in Southfield, Michigan.

 In January 2015, General Motors announced its intent to renovate much of the complex to make it more inviting as a destination for visitors to Detroit.

-In 2018, the GM World showroom was renovated.
+That July, the complex was re-branded as "The GMRENCEN, and" Its logo was modernized and "Reflecting a New Detroit" was introduced as the new tagline.
+A photo-journalistic advertising campaign launched to "shine a spotlight on the people in Detroit who make remarkable contributions" to the city.

 The Renaissance Center is owned by General Motors.
 The hotel in the central tower is now managed by the Marriott hotel chain and is called the Detroit Marriott at the Renaissance Center.
 The 1,298-room hotel is one of the largest operated by Marriott.
-The rooftop restaurant (which previously had revolved) received a $10 million renovation and was operated by The Epicurean Groups's Coach Insignia (closed in 2017).
+The rooftop restaurant (which previously had revolved) received a $10 million renovation and was operated by The Epicurean Groups's Coach Insignia and closed in 2017.).
 It served Coach wines, a product of the Fisher family whose legacy includes Fisher Body, a name which is part of GM history.

 The Renaissance Center's renovation provides for the prospect of continued development and restorations throughout the city.
 Architectural critics have touted the city's architecture as among North America's finest.

 In its first year of operation it generated over $1 billion in economic growth for the downtown.
 Detroit Renaissance continued to interact with the city, by contributing to a variety of projects within the downtown area in the ensuing decades.